 requires a set of individual skills, knowledge and predispositions.
 Civic agency also involves questions of institutional design, particularly how to constitute groups and institutions for sustainable collective action.
 Civic agency can be seen from a cultural vantage as

 the practices, habits, norms, symbols and ways of life that enhance or diminish capacities for collective action.
 This emerging body of knowledge and set of collective practices provide models for a major higher education initiative that will transform previous sources of

 civic decline into wellsprings of civic renewal and regeneration.

 The Civic Agency Initiative is a partnership with the

-flourishing network of schools in the American Democracy Project – with the Civic Agency Institute invited a new cadre of AASCU campuses to join the work of the Civic Agency initiative.
+flourishing network of schools in the American Democracy Project – with the pioneering theoretical and practical work of the Center for Democracy and Citizenship.

+programming to explore the concept of civic agency.
+In November 2009, the Civic Agency Institute invited a new cadre of AASCU campuses to join the work of the Civic Agency initiative.